goeiebook/creativelab/README.md

 ![boomerang replacement][basketball]

 I laugh aloud.
 It is amazing how plots and storylines unfold automatically.
 And then there is the fractal similarity.
 I mean, this is like the Peanuts' [kite-eating tree](http://peanuts.wikia.com/wiki/Kite-Eating_Tree).
 No writer is necessary.
-These are my thoughts while I bounce my white rubber ball along the sidewalk.
+These are my thoughts while I bounce my rubber ball along the sidewalk.
 I wonder what will happen tomorrow.
 With a bit of luck the story will become even better.

 ---

 The last twitter post did not generate buzz.
 There is no response and practically no views.
 That's probably a sign that I didn't break anything.
 Something about my submission was not acceptable to the server, and it was rejected.
 So I edit the snippet and reduce the complexity step by step.
 Until, boom, 200 Status code.
 The problem was invalid timeline values and too many shapes.
 There is a limit to how complex animations may be.
 That's not surprising, in retrospect.
 I feel foolish.

+Reduce the shape count, stick to the available timeline, and change values randomly.
+Dividing (x,y) coordinates by a constant value results in an interesting effect.
+Changing the constant value between keyframes results in a beating effect.
+This is amazing, even if I do not know exactly how it works.
+[I submit it](https://www.creativelab5.com/s/31KE8L).
+200 Status code, all good.
+Tweet it, and wait.

+![burst][burst]

 [default]:
 https://raw.githubusercontent.com/goeiebook/creativelab/master/images/default.jpg